-How can we help to create spaces that are meaningful and welcoming to people?
+What makes a space meaningful and welcoming?
 In this project, architecture, art, language and a community landmark work together to achieve these goals.
-Entro recently completed the planning, management and curation of an ambitious two-year art program for Mi’kai’sto (Red Crow Community College) in Stand Off, Alberta, a Kainai Blackfoot community located on the Blood Reserve.
+Entro recently completed the planning, management and curation of an ambitious two-year art program for Mi’kai’sto (Red Crow Community College) in Standoff, Alberta, a Kainai Blackfoot community located on the Blood Reserve.

 Fifteen Blackfoot and other invited artists have created original commissioned works of art for this new college facility – each responding to the program art committee and Elders’ briefing, which conveyed the aspirations for Mi’kai’sto, for the young people and the community, and the importance of the Blackfoot worldview, storytelling and knowledge transfer that through each work, will welcome people into a Blackfoot space.